brittanyrw/emojipages/docs/github_ui_walkthrough.md

-## Github UI
+## GitHub Website
+> This is a walkthrough of how to add an `Emoji Card` to this project.

 ### This method will use the Github website to contribute to this project.
 You will not need to download any programs to your computer using these instructions.

-1. Check the [Issues](https://github.com/brittanyrw/emojipages/issues?q=is%3Aopen+is%3Aissue+label%3A%22Add+Book%22) and [Pull Requests](https://github.com/brittanyrw/emojipages/pulls) to see if the book you would like to add is listed.
-If it is not listed as an Issue or Pull Request, continue to the next step.
-If it is listed as an Issue or Pull Request already, please choose something else to add.
+1. Check the [Issues](https://github.com/brittanyrw/emojibops/labels/add%20books) to find a song to add.
+Find an Issue that has not been assigned to someone and comment inside of that Issue asking to work on it.
+Make sure the Issue does not have a `needs review` label.
+This label means that the Issue has been added by someone that is not a maintainer and has not been approved yet.
+Once the Issue has been assigned to you, continue to the next step.
+Wait until you are assigned before continuring.
+If there are no open Issues, please check the project later for new Issues.
+Only add a card if you are assigned an Issue.
 2. Fork this repository.
 This will create a copy of the repository and create a new repository on your account.
 Note: the `Fork` button is located in the top right area of the repo.
 3. Once the repo is forked, you will be taken to the forked repo.
 Note: In the top left, the name of the repo should now include your username.
 4. Navigate to the `data.js` file in your forked repo by clicking on the file name.
-5. Edit the `data.js` file by clicking on the pencil icon and add a new object for your book or play in alphabetical order.  **Note: If the title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
-Refer to the card overview above for requirements for the different object keys.
+5. Edit the `data.js` file by clicking on the pencil icon and add a new object for your book or play in alphabetical order.
+Make sure there is a comma between your object and the object above and below.
+Refer to [the card overview section](/card_overview.md) for requirements for the different object keys.

 Use the following object as a template: